 Along with diversifying your pasture, it’s also important to properly manage your horse’s living space to keep the soil and plant life healthy.
 First and foremost, avoid overstocking pastures.
 The number of horses a pasture can support will differ depending on the type of terrain in your area; grassy pasture can often support one horse per 1-2 acres while pastures with sparse vegetation may only support one horse per 5-10 acres.

 By the same token, any pasture can become overgrazed if horses are left on it long enough, but you can remedy this situation by implementing pasture rotation or strip grazing.
-Giving grass several months of “rest” can help the plant life and soil bacteria recuperate.
+Giving grass several months to “rest” can help plant life and soil bacteria to recuperate.

-The health of our pastures and soil quality is closely connected to our horse’s overall health, and keeping horses on diversified pasture is best.
+The health of our pastures and soil quality is closely connected to our horses’ digestive system, and keeping horses on diversified pasture is best.
 However, when that’s not an option, adding probiotics is a great alternative and will ensure your horse is receiving the beneficial bacteria he needs for digestive health.